e271828e/Flight.jl/docs/notes/design/framework_design.md

 a discrete sibling consuming `sample`, and leaves the sampler at `K = 1` in its own scope — the parent sets the IMU's rate (§13.7). `s.Δt` in the stage is the §11.5 handle, put there for exactly this kind of discretized law.
-(Initialization consistency — sampler `z` must equal the initial integrals or the first sample is wrong — holds by default at zeros/identity and becomes a stopped-sim-services obligation under trim, §14.6.)
+(Initialization consistency — sampler `z` must equal the initial integrals or the `t₀` sample is wrong — holds by default at zeros/identity, and boundary zero discharges the
+rest: its due `h` latches `z ← integrals(t₀)` for every subsequent sample, so only the `t₀` sample itself depends on the authored `z` — a condition-authoring obligation under trim, §16.5.)

 **Why `u.V` is fresh — the line that would silently zero.** The sculling line is correct only because a due tick samples the *completed* boundary: if `u.V` still